alexisvalentino/Ultra658-Deep-Predictor/readme.md

 Alexis Valentino

 ## Disclaimer
 This project is for educational purposes only.
-No guarantee of lottery success is implied or promised.
+The model analyzes historical patterns but cannot predict future lottery outcomes.
+No guarantee of winning is implied or promised.